tamarin-prover/tamarin-prover/src/001_introduction.md

 of security protocols.
 Our focus is on explaining Tamarin's usage so that a new user can download, install, and use the system.
-We do not attempt to describe Tamarin's formal foundations and refer to the related theses and scientific papers for these details.
+We do not attempt to describe Tamarin's formal foundations and refer the reader to the related theses and scientific papers for these details.

 Highlights and Limitations
 ----------